msteveb/tmake/README.md

 ------------------------

-Consider the following example of building a library and an executable that links against they library.
-The build descriptions is simple, succinct and has a minimum use of punctuation.
+Consider the following example of building a library and an executable that links against the library.
+The build description is simple, succinct and has a minimum use of punctuation.

 # Set CFLAGS for all subsequent sources